GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86AssemblyAndC.md

 4004d6:		55			push   rbp
 ```

 `4004d8`   - address of assembly instruction : 0x4004d6.
 `55`	   - instruction in raw hex values : 0x55.
 `push rbp` - assembly instruction.
 Depending on the section, might be meaningfull or meaningless.
 Depends on weather they are in a _.text_ section or _.data_. _objdump_ does not distinguish between the two.

+&nbsp;

 There is an optional forth collumn that is a comment, appears when there is a reference to an address :